A Fast Graph Neural Network-Based Method for Winner Determination in Multi-Unit Combinatorial Auctions: Synthetic Testing Results

 \subsubsection{Other Parameters}

-We set the dimension of state embedding, $q$, as 16 for the GNN in Fig. \ref{fig:bi_gnn}.
-Moreover, following \cite{bi_gnn}, we generate 100 random instances for training, 20 for validation, and 60 for testing by the instance generation process mentioned above, unless otherwise stated.
+We set the dimension of state embedding, $q$, as 16.
+Therefore, each fully-connected layer of the GNN in Fig. \ref{fig:bi_gnn} consists of 16 neurons.
+Moreover, following \cite{bi_gnn}, we generate 10,000 random instances for training, 2,000 for validation, and 60 for testing by the instance generation process mentioned above, unless otherwise stated.
 Then, we set the node keeping probability, $P_k$, as 80\%, and use the sample generation algorithms in Section \ref{s3_4} to collect samples from the training and validation instances, respectively.
 Specifically, we collect 100,000 training samples and 20,000 validation samples for the subsequent tests in this paper.
-Note that the needed numbers of training and validation instances to collect enough samples are smaller than 100 and 20, respectively.
+Note that the needed numbers of training and validation instances to collect enough samples are smaller than 10,000 and 2,000, respectively.
 We generate more instances than needed to ensure that enough samples can be collected.

+As for the training process, we minimize the cross entropy loss using the Adam optimizer \cite{adam}, set the batch size as 32 and the initial learning rate as 0.001.
+We decrease the learning rate by 5 times when the validation loss does not improve for 10 epochs, and stop the training process once it does not improve for 20 epochs.
 Furthermore, we utilize an existing open-source code for the half-convolution operation\footnote{https://github.com/ds4dm/learn2branch.}, and all other codes are implemented in python 3.6, which run on a Windows system with an Intel i7-9700 3.0 GHz CPU and a 32GB RAM.